Home Health Aide vs. CNA: Which One Is Right For Your Family?

 What Is a Home Health Aide (HHA)?

-A Home Health Aide, sometimes referred to as a DCW (Direct Care Worker), is someone who takes care of individuals in a non-medical or personal care setting.
+Home Health Aide, sometimes referred to as a DCW (Direct Care Worker), is someone who takes care of individuals in a non-medical or personal care setting.
 This care usually takes place in the patient’s own home, though it can also be in hospitals or nursing facilities.

 Unlike CNAs, HHAs don’t need formal schooling or a license.
 While there are some certification programs available, they are far shorter and less rigorous than CNA training.